grafana/loki/docs/operations.md

 #### DynamoDB

 Loki uses DynamoDB for the index storage.
-It is used for querying logs, make sure you adjuest your throughput to your usage.
+It is used for querying logs, make sure you adjust your throughput to your usage.

 DynamoDB access is very similar to S3, however you do not need to specify a table name in the storage section, as Loki will calculate that for you.